 Instant Pot Salmon – FoodNService

 Learn how to make Instant Pot Salmon (Pressure Cooker Salmon) with a hint of citrus, broccoli, and kale.
-It is so easy to do, and the fish turns out fabulous.
+It is so easy to do, and this no salt salmon recipe turns out fabulous.

 Baked Salmon In Foil – iFood Real

+Low sodium baked salmon recipes are easy and quick to execute.
 Baked Salmon in Foil only takes 10 minutes in prep time and it comes out juicy and flaky with finger-licking garlic butter and fresh herb seasoning.
-Sign me up.
+Sign me up for this perfect low sodium salmon recipe.

 Cedar Plank Salmon – Little Sunny Kitchen

-Cedar plank salmon is a simple and elegant restaurant-quality salmon that results in a delicious smoked woodsy flavor without using any fancy equipment.
-Perfect for a midweek dinner or a party with friends, this dish is sure to impress!
+Cedar plank salmon is a simple and elegant restaurant-quality salmon that results in a delicious smoked woodsy flavor without using any fancy equipment or extra salt.
+Perfect for a midweek dinner or a party with friends, this no salt added salmon dish is sure to impress!

 Poached Salmon – Little Sunny Kitchen

 Poached salmon is a simple and easy recipe.
 The fish is tender, moist, and infused with the delicate flavor of the aromatic poaching liquid.
-Ready in just 15 minutes, makes for an easy weeknight meal.
+This salmon recipe is low in sodium and ready in just 15 minutes, makes for an easy weeknight meal.

 Air Fryer Salmon (Cooked From Frozen) – Clean Plate Mama

 Tender, flaky, frozen salmon in the air fryer.
-These salmon fillets have a flavorful honey and garlic marinade and are perfect for a minimal-effort meal.
+This low sodium salmon recipe have a flavorful honey and garlic marinade and are perfect for a minimal-effort meal.
 The salmon goes from frozen to cooked in the air fryer in 12 minutes!

 Grilled (BBQ) Salmon – Clan Kitchen